blobgoat/CollectTwirlingBits/README.md

 starBits.setTotal(0);
 ```

-## How Text Avoidance Works
+## How Text (and Image) Avoidance Works

 Collect Twirling Bits uses the browser DOM to find visible text nodes on the page.

-It walks through text nodes with `TreeWalker`, measures their visible line boxes using `Range.getClientRects()`, and rejects spawn positions that overlap those rectangles.
+It walks through text nodes with `TreeWalker`, measures their visible line boxes (and other elements) using `Range.getClientRects()`, and rejects spawn positions that overlap those rectangles.

+Note: it doesn't seem possible to parrellize this task due to it being on the DOM and web workers are unable to do the DOM reading part.

-This means twirling bits should avoid spawning directly on top of actual rendered text, even when paragraphs wrap across multiple lines.
+This means twirling bits should avoid spawning directly on top of actual rendered text(or image like objects), even when paragraphs wrap across multiple lines.

 ## Example Folder

 This repository includes an `example/` folder for local testing and debugging.

-Suggested structure:

 ```txt
 collect-twirling-bits/